suxess-it/kubriX/docs/oss/installation/production.md

 ## Preparing the .secrets files

-All platform services get dynamically generated credentials during first installation according to [secret creation definition](/.secrets/.envoss.yaml).
+All platform services get dynamically generated credentials during first installation according to `.secrets/.envoss.yaml`.
 We highly recommend to not change this, unless you know what you do.

 ## Preparing values files